tibr/tibr.github.com/_posts/2012-07-14-cusomizing-mpvolumeview-appearance.md

 ### Accessing the UISlider

 First, we need to find the UISlider in the MPVolueViews subviews.
-Luckily, it only contains one UISlider so we can find it like this:
+Luckily for us it only contains one UISlider so we can find it like this:

 {% highlight objc %}
 for (id current in volumeView.subviews){